Signed Into Law

 Which agencies enforce SB2965?

-SB2965 is enforced by Emergency Services District (ESD) Boards, Municipal Governing Bodies and County Appraisal Districts.
+SB2965 is enforced by County Appraisal Districts, Emergency Services District (ESD) Boards and Municipal Governing Bodies.

 Q

-The compliance urgency for SB2965 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB2965 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q